The Power of Multi-Step Vizing Chains: Types of multi-step Vizing chains

-\paragraph{Local Vizing chains} For this class of Vizing chains, we want to put some restrictions on the post-shift colouring of multi-step Vizing chain.
-For instance, we consider the following restricted class of Vizing chains: \begin{definition} We say a (multi-step) Vizing chain is \emph{strictly local} if the post-shift colouring is \emph{strictly local} meaning that it satisfies that every coloured edge $e = uv$ has a colour from $L(e) = \{1, 2, \dots \max\{d(u),d(v)\}+1\}$. \end{definition} Clearly, if we can show that for any edge $e$ left uncoloured by a strictly local colouring, there must exist an augmenting strictly local multi-step Vizing chain on $e$ of finite size and step-length, then Theorem~\ref{thm:LVT} follows.
+\paragraph{Local Vizing chains} For this class of Vizing chains, we want to put some restrictions on the post-shift colourings.
+For instance, we consider the following restricted class of Vizing chains: \begin{definition} We say a (multi-step) Vizing chain is \emph{strictly local} if the post-shift colouring is \emph{strictly local} meaning that it satisfies that every coloured edge $e = uv$ has a colour from $L(e) = \{1, 2, \dots \max\{d(u),d(v)\}+1\}$. \end{definition} Clearly, if we can show that for any edge $e$ left uncoloured by a strictly local colouring, there has to exist an augmenting strictly local multi-step Vizing chain on $e$ of finite size and step-length, then Theorem~\ref{thm:LVT} follows.
 Indeed, we may begin from an empty colouring and then colour each uncoloured edge using the existence of such a multi-step Vizing chain.
 We will show how to construct these chains in the next section.

 In Section~\ref{sec:dynCol}, we will relax this notion of locality to construct chains which are $\varepsilon$-local.
 Before defining such chains, we define the set of \emph{$\varepsilon$-available} colours for a vertex $v$ as